humanmade/altis-cloud/docs/dashboard/import-export.md

 From the **Sync and Export** tab you can view and download previous exports, displayed as a list, ordered by date.

-You can also create a new export of your database and/or assets.
-Typically, this will be your WordPress Uploads directory, comprising your media uploads and any other assets your application stores there.
+You can also create a new export of your database and/or uploads folder.

 To create a new export, press the export button.
 This will display a new pop-up (as shown below) in which you can choose to export the uploads and/or the database.
 If you choose to create an export of the Uploads, you'll be able to optionally specify a path.
-This is useful if you only want to export the assets in a specific directory.
+This is useful if you only want to export the uploads in a specific directory.

 ![export modal](../assets/export-modal.png)

+**Note:** These features are designed with the idea that 'code moves up, content moves down'.
+We do not recommend you migrate content from non-production environments to production environments.
+Content should typically flow from `production` -> `staging` -> `development` -> `test`, etc.